Jared N. Schachner

 PUBLICATIONS

-An article on which I am lead author, "The Implications of Digital School Quality Information for Neighborhood and School Segregation," (w/ Gary D. Painter, Ann Owens) has been published OnlineFirst and will be featured in a special issue of Urban Studies on digital technology and urban inequality (edited by George Galster and Jan Üblacker).
+An article on which I am lead author, "The Implications of Digital School Quality Information for Neighborhood and School Segregation," (w/ Gary D. Painter, Ann Owens) has been published in a special issue of Urban Studies on digital technology and urban inequality (edited by George Galster and Jan Üblacker).

 An article describing a cross-disciplinary effort of which I am a part to integrate linked external data on neighborhoods schools with the Adolescent Brain Cognitive Development longitudinal survey has been published in Developmental Cognitive Neuroscience.